By the Glanville Family (January 2020)

 Reg – You provided excellent service in putting our trip together and accommodating all of our requests.
 Your regular checking in was very reassuring.
 We want to thank you so much for a wonderful experience and we will be recommending your services to everyone we speak too 😊

-George Steuart Travel – Excellent, also checked in to see how we were doing.
-Gave us some lovely box of tea bags as a gift as well.
+Thanks for the lovely box of tea bags as a gift as well.

 Driver – Sanjeewa was excellent, polite & looked after us very well and was a pleasure to be around.
 Was informative, good English (occasional different interpretations but overall very good) & always put our needs & well being first.
 The little things like stopping along the roads and buying us coconuts, cashews, corn cobs, yogurt was all part of the fun.